Ystrad: Modern primary education

-Today, Ystrad is served by two primary schools, both reflecting the area's mining heritage through their shared connection to the historic Bodringallt Colliery.
+Ystrad is served by two primary schools, both named after Bodringallt Colliery.
 Ysgol Gymraeg Bodringallt provides Welsh-medium education with 134 pupils on roll, including 33 in nursery classes.
-The school serves a community where 31.5% of statutory school age pupils speak Welsh at home, continuing the Welsh-speaking tradition established by the area's historic chapels.
+31.5% of statutory school age pupils at the school speak Welsh at home.

 Bodringallt Primary School provides English-medium education in the same locality.
-The schools are located on nearby streets—Ysgol Gymraeg Bodringallt on Bryn Terrace and Bodringallt Primary School on Bodringallt Terrace—serving the educational needs of local children aged 4–11 and maintaining the area's educational provision that began with the chapel Sunday schools of the 18th and 19th centuries.
+The schools are located on nearby streets, Ysgol Gymraeg Bodringallt on Bryn Terrace and Bodringallt Primary School on Bodringallt Terrace.

 Secondary education

 Secondary school pupils from Ystrad typically attend schools in the wider Rhondda area, as part of Rhondda Cynon Taf's comprehensive secondary education provision.

 Transport

 Bus

 Local bus services connect Ystrad with other communities in the Rhondda Valley and provide links to Cardiff and surrounding areas.
 Services are operated by Stagecoach South Wales, including the 132 service between Maerdy in the Rhondda valley and Cardiff, which passes through Ystrad as part of the regional bus network serving the South Wales valleys.